thecaffiend/jupyternb_to_c_over_websockets/client_side/README.md

 `conda install --name websocket_ui_client [packages]` or `pip install [packages]`
 * Run notebook server (blocking) `jupyter notebook --port [port_num]`
 * Load the notebook 'WebsocketClient Sandbox'
+* Change the client_side_path in the first cell to point at where your client_side is
 * Have fun.

 ## TODO: